naiksrinu/smartpcapreplay_v1.0/README.md

 smartpcapreplay
 ===============

-Replay the PCAPS with Sessions
+Replay the PCAPS with Sessions from same host.

 smartpcapreplay.py